skidad/speedo/README.md

 including how the revolution sensor was built.
 - Figure out how to read USB from python on android.
 - Figure out how to display speed data from python on android.
+- Add a license to the project
+- Add a .gitignore to the project.